marina601/easy-cocktail-recipes/README.md

 ### Business Goals:

-1. As a business-owner, I want to build an interactive website for viewers to explore popular recipes.
+1. As a business owner, I want to build an interactive website for viewers to explore popular recipes.
-2. As a business-owner, I want to increase the site traffic and get more views.
+2. As a business owner, I want to increase the site traffic and get more views.
-3. As a business-owner, I want to build my social network following.
+3. As a business owner, I want to build my social network following.
-3. As a business-owner, I want to interact with users on a personal level.
+3. As a business owner, I want to interact with users on a personal level.

 ##### back to [content](#table-of-content)